DenverArtMuseum/biophilia-pub/content/big-nature-big-art.md

 [^34]: Paula G. Williams, personal communication with author, February 2020.

-[^35]: Johann Wolfgang von Goethe quoted in Popova, “How to Be More Alive.”
+[^35]: Johann Wolfgang von Goethe, quoted in Popova, “How to Be More Alive.”

 [^36]: Mary Oliver, “Messenger,” in *Thirst* (Boston: Beacon Press, 2006), 1.